tito-arch/ICBN-International/content/posts/current-you-tube-boxing-promotions.md

 GOAT promotions was founded by _Minikon, Austin sprinz,_ and _Fox The G_ on January 2023.

 The organization has not yet officially announced any signings or events.
 It is still a young promotion and the future is definitely looking bright.

+## TRUE POWER BOXING

+True Power Boxing is an influencer boxing promotion founded in January 2023 by Callum Vella .
+In the course of their existence, they signed some fighters

+FIGHTERS&DATE OF SIGNING

+Lewis Smale-15th February 2023

+Brandon Jones-11th February 2023

+Asaad Asaad-11th February 2023

+Ryan Clarke-11th February 2023

+True Power Promotions announced that they had partnered with Dubby Energy on the 9th of February 2023 via their official twitter page.
+They are hoping to get three fighters in the next Small Creator Boxing (S.C.B) event, with one already confirmed.
+Their first event is rumoured to be in the summer.